Skip to main content

 How Does Hormonal Balance Impact Inflammatory Pathways?

-The and the immune system are deeply interconnected.
+The endocrine system and the immune system are deeply interconnected.
 Hormones can directly modulate immune cell function and the production of inflammatory mediators.
 For example, sex hormones influence the activity of various immune cells, including lymphocytes and macrophages, which are central to the inflammatory response.
 When hormone levels are suboptimal, these immune cells may become dysregulated, leading to an exaggerated or prolonged inflammatory state.

 Consider the following table illustrating the potential impact of hormonal balance on inflammatory markers: